1849 Proof Liberty Gold Dollar

 Description

 The 1849 Proof Liberty Gold Dollar is a proof Gold Dollar struck at the Philadelphia Mint, part of the Liberty Head Gold Dollars 1849-1854 series.
-With a mintage of only 10, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, encircled by a wreath, while the reverse displays a wreath enclosing the denomination 1 DOLLAR and the date.
-Designed by James Barton Longacre.
+With a mintage of 10, this is an extremely rare issue — the lowest mintage among 7 mint variants, representing only less than 1% of total production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, encircled by a wreath and the reverse displays a wreath enclosing the denomination 1 DOLLAR and the date.
+First year of the gold dollar.
+Both Open Wreath and Close Wreath varieties exist at Philadelphia.
+The 1849-C Open Wreath is a key date from the Charlotte Mint.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $9,350 PR64 01-04-1995 Bowers & Merena.
 Struck in 90% gold, 10% copper, weighing 1.7 grams, 12.7 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7592.
-The Gold Dollar was introduced following the California Gold Rush discovery of 1848, which flooded the market with gold and made a one-dollar gold coin practical.
-The tiny size makes high-grade examples scarce — many were lost, holed for jewelry, or heavily worn.
-The 1849-C Open Wreath is a key date.

 External References